 2. Go On An Impromptu Trip

 The best thing about being abroad is the complete openness and lack of a schedule, going by daily with really no set plans (except classes).
 If you want to go grab a coffee with a good book, nothing is stopping you.
 The possibilities are endless.
 So lets say a friend invites you on a trip to Amsterdam and the bus leaves in an hour…GO!
-The uncertainty and spontaneity of being abroad is a huge part of why it is so popular among college students.
+The uncertainty and spontaneity of being abroad is a huge part of why it is so popular among college students and TEFL teachers.
 It’s incredible to have the ability to randomly pack a bag and go anywhere just because class was canceled.

 Yes reading an actual book for pleasure is an act that is truly taken for granted, I cannot describe how nice it is to sit down in a beautiful park and read a new book.
 I am not talking about a book assigned for class which is either skimmed through or the plot is carefully discovered through spark notes.
 I am talking about a real book, hand chosen at the local bookstore through a long careful examination of the contents on every shelf.
 Whether it’s an intellectual read or a cheesy romantic comedy, a book will clear your mind.
 Please just try it and you will see.